-assume it's minimum in $X$. \begin{proof} The proof is identical to \cite{BGR} lemma 7.3.4/7.
-If the $f_i$'s have a common zero then there is nothing to show.
-Otherwise they generate the unit ideal in $A$, and consider the covering of $X$ given by
+assume its minimum in $X$. \end{lemma} \begin{proof} The proof is identical to \cite{BGR} lemma 7.3.4/7.
+If the $f_i$'s have a common zero then the statement holds trivially.
+Otherwise, they generate the unit ideal in $A$.
+Consider the covering of $X$ given by

-By previous lemma $|f_i(x)|$ assume its minimum on $X_i$ (because it is the maximum of $f_i^{-1}$) and so $\a$ assume its minimum in $X$ which it the least of the minimum of the $f_i$ over the $X_i$. \end{proof} \end{lemma}
+By the previous lemma $|f_i(x)|$ assumes its minimum on $X_i$, because $f_i$ is invertible on $X_i$ and the minimum of $|f_i(x)|$ on $X_i$ is realised as the maximum of $f_i^{-1}$.
+So, $\a$ assumes its minimum in $X$ which is the least of the minimum of the $f_i$'s over the $X_i$'s. \end{proof}

-\begin{defn} Let $A$ be a strict $k$-dagger affinoid algebra, $f_1, ..., f_n \in A$ and $X = \cM(A)$.
-Then each
+\begin{defn} Let $A$ be a strict $k$-dagger affinoid algebra, $f_1, \ldots, f_n \in A$ and $X = \cM(A)$.
+Then, each